What is Open Software?

 In the scholarship of teaching and learning, engaging in open platforms is just as important as it is in traditional research.

-The above largely speaks to how software is developed and / or interacted with by the user and developers.
-If you are creating software and want to make it available for others to use, there are several standard licenses available to choose from.
-Understanding licensing is crucial if you intend to get into the world of modifying existing open source code yourself, or you wish to use another open source project as part of your work.
-Unfortunately – or fortunately depending on how you feel about this! – the nuanced details of whether various licenses are compatible with each other is beyond the scope of this module.
+While the above largely speaks to how software is developed and / or interacted with by the user and developers, creating and sharing open software is an important part of open scholarship.
+If you are creating software and want to make it available for others to use, there are several standard copyright licenses you can choose from.
+We’ll explore open licenses in more detail in the open education section of POSE, but understanding software licensing is essential if you plan to modify existing open source code or incorporate another open source project into your own work.

 Dig Deeper